IceJinx33/Automated-Error-Analysis-For-Document-Level-IE/README.md

 <h3><p style="color:#FE6100"><b>Datasets</b></p></h3>

 <img src = "assets/dataset_stats.png"/>

-<br>Table 1: Dataset Statistics.
+Table 1: Dataset Statistics.
 A relevant document has one or more templates.

 Table 1 presents statistics for the three datasets that we conduct experiments and error analysis on.
 - <span style="color:#785EF0"><b>MUC-4</b></span> (MUC-4, 1992) consists of news, each of which describes one or more terrorist incidents.
 The slots/roles that we chose to extract from the dataset were *Incident Type*, *Perpetrator (Individual)*, *Perpetrator (Organization)*, *(Physical) Target*, *Victim* and *Weapon*.